mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 Facebook and the advertising industry just hoover it up relentlessly, ... ranting again.
 Look its hard to read I know but just imagine what its like to be in my head.
 I have this stuff going on all the time.)

-But encrypting data and then working on it map-reduce style on rented machines and re-encrypting it when finished is likely to be a growth model.
+You see, encrypting your data and then working on it map-reduce style on rented machines and re-encrypting it when finished is likely to be a growth model.

 Additionally the willingness to outsource wholesale services to SaaS companies shows that data management is loosely held.
 (I mean the timesheets and payrolls of employees is not only sensitive but competitively useful, but hardly any company does this in-house anymore.)

-Enterprise Meta Data management will be, (is), a thing.
-Not only should the data you have in a stream be labelled, but it should be clear its pedigree and have owners ats high level who guarantee its integrity.  (see chapter on data)

 The *serverless* software model has some compelling financial and flexibility arguments.